GDD - The public sector's role in making regenerative businesses possible (Past)

 We will have space for questions, interactions & some brainstorming activities.
 Some experts who participated in my research will join and share their insights as well.

-• Jessica Edioke from PURPOSE, working on research in steward-ownership
+- Jessica Edioke from PURPOSE, working on research for the legal business form of steward-ownership

 Register via this link: https://forms.gle/BFM5H6BWYVrQHk3JA the link for the Google Meets will be sent afterwards.